awsdocs/aws-lambda-developer-guide/doc_source/services-ec2.md

 For details on configuring events in CloudWatch Events, see [Using AWS Lambda with Amazon CloudWatch Events](services-cloudwatchevents.md)\.
 For an example function that processes Amazon EBS snapshot notifications, see [Amazon CloudWatch Events for Amazon EBS](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-cloud-watch-events.html) in the Amazon EC2 User Guide for Linux Instances\.

 You can also use the AWS SDK to manage instances and other resources with the Amazon EC2 API\.
-For a tutorial with a sample application in C\#, see [Tutorial: Using AWS SDK for \.NET to Manage Amazon EC2 Spot Instances](services-ec2-tutorial.md)\.
+For a tutorial with a sample application in C\#, see [Tutorial: Using AWS SDK for \.NET to manage Amazon EC2 Spot Instances](services-ec2-tutorial.md)\.

 ## Permissions<a name="services-ec2-permissions"></a>

 To process lifecycle events from Amazon EC2, CloudWatch Events needs permission to invoke your function\.
 This permission comes from the function's [resource\-based policy](access-control-resource-based.md)\.
 If you use the CloudWatch Events console to configure an event trigger, the console updates the resource\-based policy on your behalf\.
 Otherwise, add a statement like the following:

-**Example Resource\-based Policy Statement for Amazon EC2 Lifecycle Notifications**
+**Example Resource\-based policy statement for Amazon EC2 lifecycle notifications**

 ```
 {